 - Females give birth to live babies instead of laying eggs.

-7. The Snake That Can Make You Bleed Out, Russell’s Vipers (Daboia Russelii)
+7. Russell’s Vipers (Daboia Russelii) – The Snake That Can Make You Bleed Out

-Russell’s Vipers are solitary reptiles and primarily hunt at night.
+These snakes are solitary reptiles and primarily hunt at night.
 In cooler weather, they are known to become more active even during the day.
 While they move slowly and sluggishly, they can be very aggressive when threatened, making them really deadly snakes.
-Primarily, these vipers feed on rodents, but they will also consume small reptiles, land crabs, scorpions, and other anthropods.
-The younglings generally hunt lizards, developing a specialisation in hunting rodents as they become adults.
-Russell’s Vipers can be found in India, Sri Lanka, Bangladesh, Nepal, Myanmar, Thailand, Pakistan, Cambodia, China, Taiwan, and Indonesia.
+Primarily, these snakes feed on rodents, but they will also consume small reptiles, land crabs, scorpions, and other anthropods.
+The younglings of this venomous snake generally hunt lizards, developing a specialisation in hunting rodents as they become adults.
+They can be found in India, Sri Lanka, Bangladesh, Nepal, Myanmar, Thailand, Pakistan, Cambodia, China, Taiwan, and Indonesia.

 These snakes are very strong and can react violently to being picked up, which is why many people call them the world’s most dangerous snake.
 They will either bite and let go or hold on for many seconds.
 Their venom is highly lethal to humans in doses of 40–70 milligrams.
 A bite can cause excessive bleeding (particularly in the gums and urine), a rapid drop in blood pressure and heart rate, blistering, necrosis, vomiting, facial swelling, kidney failure, and blood clotting.
 A bite can also cause severe tissue damage and around 29 per cent of survivors suffer damage to their pituitary glands.

-- Russell’s Vipers also birth live younglings and don’t lay eggs.
+- They also birth live younglings and don’t lay eggs.

 - They can lift most of their body off the ground while attacking.